dockersamples/101-tutorial/docs/tutorial/multi-container-apps/index.md

       sh -c "yarn install && yarn run dev"
     ```

-1. Se olharmos para os logs do contêiner (`docker logs <container-id>`), devemos ver uma mensagem indicando que está
+1. If we look at the logs for the container (`docker logs <container-id>`), we should see a message indicating it's
-    usando o banco de dados mysql.
+   using the mysql database.

     ```plaintext hl_lines="7"
     # Previous log messages omitted